March 3rd, 2014

 - Free (but slow) WiFi

 There is also a great fitness room that provides a great view of the pool area.

 From outside, or even from the lobby it does not appear that so much is tucked in there.
 Besides the pool and fitness center, there is space for conferences.
-There is also a free shuttle that takes you to some of the hotspots downtown.
-Sadly, I did not get to try out the shuttle because the times did not match my schedule.
-It stops running a bit early, and is not timed for downtown night life.
-However, it is nice that they do offer the service.

 Some of the rooms offer spectacular views of Michigan Ave, the Museum Campus, Buckingham Fountain, Lake Michigan, the Sears Tower, and Downtown Chicago.
 I can just imagine what the below photo will look like when everything is not covered in snow.
 I look forward to seeing this view when it’s sunny and green.